is386/spotifried/README.md

 ## Setup Postgres Database

 Create a file named `env.json` in the `root` directory.
 Add the following code to the file and add your Postgres password.
 This file is ignored by `.gitignore` so no need to worry about accidentally pushing your password.
+The `access_token_secret` is used to generate a JWT key, and it can be any random string of characters.
+We reccomend using an encryption library to generate it.
+The `client_id` and `client_secret` are provided by Spotify when you make a new project on their developer website.

 ```json
 {